quiz254/rsp_tcp/README.md

  - Version 0.3.7: Set compiler to use -Ofast to run faster, seems to give lower CPU-load but I/Q output is the same.
  - Version 0.4.0: Made -o Optimal Decimate, works very well if you have just 1 receiver.
 You can regulate the max level in the source, it's set to 64, but if you want less, just set it 2 or 4, any even number between 2 to 64
  - Version 0.4.1: Supported SR: 32000/64000/128000/256000/512000/1024000/1536000/2048000/2880000 and standard set to minimal decimate needed, if you want possible other rates, use -o switch also for optimal decimate.
 Also noticed that best results are gotten with NoElec 125MHz upconverter for low bands, without loads of noise and fake signals are present because of the wide filters we use for websdr.org.
+ - Version 0.4.2: Possibility so select the IF-mode.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code